-It all started with a documentary that Hudson produced as a film student at DePaul University, when he studied and documented the parallels between drill rap and activism in Chicago.
-That project – Chi DNA – continues to live on as a multi-media project from film to editorial to a web presence.
+It all started with a documentary What’s Beef? that Hudson produced as a film student at DePaul University, when he studied and documented the parallels between drill rap and activism in Chicago.
 (And if you’re wondering what “drill rap” is, it’s a form of rap that’s steeped in Chicago’s South Side and often includes themes of violence and gang references – Chief Keef is widely associated with popularizing this form of hip-hop.)

 Also discovered at DePaul – Caullen’s love for fitness.
 It all started when a friend asked him to take on Shaun T.’s Insanity workouts.
 When he did, he fell for the kind of cardio that comes with bodyweight workouts, high knees and burpees.
 And as soon as he saw that DePaul was auditioning new fitness instructors for a bodyweight-specific fitness class, he took it as a sign.